USF-IEEE/AITutor-Backend/ResearchDocumentation.md

    a.
 Collect Expert exams relevant to a particular knowledge graph, such as a Calculus exam 1 in differentiation.
 Assert that the topics covered on the exam are relevant to the concept graph.
 2. Convert “Ground Truth” as a Vector Embedding \( y^* \), convert System output as Vector Embedding \( y' \).
 3. Measure Cosine-Similarity between the embeddings.

+### Observations during Research

+- Prompting: Enabling the MDP was not the challenging part, however getting the model to terminate was challenging.
+We found that the model likes the idea of continuing the process for as long as possible.

+- Agent Ability: GPT-3.5-turbo performed poorly on many agent taks, while GPT-4 was able to fulfil it's role almost in every situation without struggling to output correctly.